 Attachment 1 The unconfirmed minutes of the Sustainability Advisory Committee meeting held on 24 March 2005.

-That Council NOTES the unconfirmed minutes of the Sustainability Advisory Committee meeting held on 24 March 2005 forming Attachment 1 to this Report.
+That Council NOTES the unconfirmed minutes of the Sustainability Advisory Committee meeting held on 24 March 2005 forming Attachment 1 to Report CJ068-04/05.

 To access this attachment on electronic document, click here: Attach3brf190405.pdf